viamrobotics/micro-rdk/README.md

 ## Building for QEMU
 Navigate to the root of the Mini-RDK repository, once here run  `. $HOME/esp/esp-idf/export.sh` if you haven't done so already.
-You will need to comment two lines from the file `sdkconfig.defaults`
+You will need to comment out two lines from the file `sdkconfig.defaults`

 ``` editorconfig
 CONFIG_ESPTOOLPY_FLASHFREQ_80M=y